US companies distance themselves from NRA as pressure mounts

 Petitions are circulating online targeting companies that offer discounts to NRA members on its website. #BoycottNRA is trending on Twitter.

 Members of the NRA have access to special offers from partner companies on its website, ranging from life insurance to wine clubs.
-For a second consecutive day companies listed on the site have cut ties to the NRA as it aggressively resists calls for stricter gun control.
+For a second consecutive day companies listed on the site have cut ties to the NRA as it aggressively resists calls for stricter gun control in the wake of the mass shooting last week at a Florida high school that left 17 dead.

 The insurance company MetLife Inc. discontinued its discount program with the NRA on Friday.
 The software company Symantec Corp., which makes Norton Antivirus technology, did the same.